zeyuid/zeyuid.github.io/_pages/about.md

 State Estimation in Control System -->

 ## News
+[2025.06] One paper on assessing PLC configuration vulnerabilities was accepted by IEEE TIFS.

+[2025.05] One paper on authenticating PLC communication was accepted by CPSS 2025.

-[2025.02] One paper is accepted by IEEE TMC.
+[2025.02] One paper on reverse-engineering semantic signals was CAN messages is accepted by IEEE TMC.

-[2024.07] One paper is accepted by IEEE TDSC.
+[2024.07] One paper on protecting PLCs from semantic attacks was accepted by IEEE TDSC.

-[2024.06] One paper is accepted by RAID'24.
+[2024.06] One paper on detecting production line deception attacks was accepted by RAID'24.

 <!-- Our paper titled "Deception-Resistant Stochastic Manufacturing for Automated Production Lines" got accepted in RAID 2024.  -->